Khanh-LeCoder/Properties_Haken_HodgsonWeeks_Census/README.md

 3. Whether or not $\pi_1(M)$ admits an infinite dihedral quotient
 4. The dimension of the $SL_2(C)$-character variety of $\pi_1(M)$
 5. If the dimension of the $SL_2(C)$-character variety of $\pi_1(M)$ is zero, then whether or not there exists algebraic non-integral characters.

+We note that the computations involving the $SL_2(C)$-character variety is time-consuming.
+To be able to handle a large number of examples, we set a timeout = 60s for the process of computing the ideal defining the character variety and of computing the dimension of the character variety.
+If